.png)

 Attribution

-The first way of gaining legal and institutional authority is through attribution.
-As the name suggests, attribution is the granting of authority by legislators to government organs through the constitution or legislation.
-Attribution is the granting of authority to government agencies and/or officials by virtue of the 1945 Constitution or a legislation.
-It is elaborated further that attribution creates a new authority that had not exist previously, and that Attribution is granted to a governmental body or a public official.
+The primary method of obtaining legal and institutional authority is through attribution.
+As the term suggests, attribution involves the granting of authority by legislature to government institutions through the constitution or legislation.
+Attribution creates a new authority that did not previously exist and vest such authority in government institutions and/or officials by virtue of the 1945 Constitution or legislation.

 Delegation